By Blair Nicole —self-compassion researcher and PhD candidate in psychology specializing in trauma-informed, nervous system healing.

 But here’s the thing—if you find yourself struggling with self-love, don’t let shame be your guide.
 Considering your life experiences and the messages you’ve received, it makes sense that loving yourself might be a challenge.

 The good news is – now that you understand this, you also have the power to change it.
+But, you need to have realistic expectations because healing takes time.

-How to Learn to Love Yourself
+How to Learn to Love Yourself (Practical Steps)

 1. Embrace Mindfulness:

+I used to think that mindfulness was about sitting still and meditating.
+But it’s so much more than that.
 The present moment holds all of your power to change, and being present begins with mindfulness.
 Mindfulness practice helps you become aware of your thoughts and feelings without judgment, allowing you to understand yourself better and respond to your needs with kindness.
 It’s about being fully present with yourself, acknowledging where you are without rushing to fix or change anything.

 Whether it’s through focusing on your breath or taking a moment to truly observe your surroundings, mindfulness invites you to slow down, connect with yourself, and embrace each moment as it comes.

-Take a moment to reflect on the areas where you find it hardest to show yourself love.
 Begin to notice when you start to feel judgmental, critical or ashamed.
 Get curious about your feelings, and notice them with non-judgment.
 Identifying these struggles is the first step toward addressing them.
 Recognize and validate your feelings and triggers without dismissing them.

 3. Calm Your Nervous System